 In this activity you are pretending to be in an exercise class.
 You might like to tell the group:

-In the story Nosa used her mbira to distract the lion.
-We don't carry around mbiras but we can use our voices, our eyes, our breath and our bodies to help us to feel braver.
-The more we practice feeling courageous, the more ready we will be to act when we see someone who needs us to stick up for them.
+When we are afraid, we can use our voices, our eyes, our breath, and our bodies to help us to feel braver.
+The more we practice feeling courageous, the more ready we will be to act when we need to be brave, for example, when someone needs us to stick up for them.

 Encourage them to stand strong by standing tall, with chest out and perhaps hands on hips.
 Gently adjust their postures as needed.

 Now take a deep breath.
-Pretend you are breathing in confidence, along with air.
-It fills you up like a balloon.
-As you breathe in say, "I can do this."
-As you breathe out say, "I feel good".
+Say you are breathing in confidence, along with air.
+Demonstrate how it fills you up like a balloon.
+As you breathe in, say, "I can do this."
+As you breathe out say, "I feel good."

-Lead the children to repeating this a few times.
+Lead the children to repeat this a few times.
 Then say:

 Now we will use our eyes to tell people that we are serious.
 Which way of looking feels stronger to you?